BenSmith123/crypto-analyser/README.md

 - Add the event bridge trigger
 - Deploy code to their lambda function by changing the name in the `deploy.sh` and running `npm run deploy`
 - Add their lambda function name to the `deploy-all.sh` for their function to be included in code roll-outs
+- Add their discord ID and their lambda function name to the `src/discord-api/discord-helpers discordUserConfigMap` in order for their discord commands to work

 ### Commands
 - `npm run deploy`